Page replacement algorithm: Variants on LRU

 A comparison of ARC with other algorithms (LRU, MQ, 2Q, LRU-2, LRFU, LIRS) can be found in Megiddo & Modha 2004.

 LRU is a marking algorithm, so it is $\tfrac{k}{k-h+1}$-competitive.

 Random

-Random replacement algorithm replaces a random page in memory.
+The random replacement algorithm replaces a random page in memory.
 This eliminates the overhead cost of tracking page references.
 Usually it fares better than FIFO, and for looping memory references it is better than LRU, although generally LRU performs better in practice.
 OS/390 uses global LRU approximation and falls back to random replacement when LRU performance degenerates, and the Intel i860 processor used a random replacement policy (Rhodehamel 1989).

 Not frequently used (NFU)

 The not frequently used (NFU) page replacement algorithm requires a counter, and every page has one counter of its own which is initially set to 0.
 At each clock interval, all pages that have been referenced within that interval will have their counter incremented by 1.
 In effect, the counters keep track of how frequently a page has been used.
 Thus, the page with the lowest counter can be swapped out when necessary.

 The main problem with NFU is that it keeps track of the frequency of use without regard to the time span of use.
 Thus, in a multi-pass compiler, pages which were heavily used during the first pass, but are not needed in the second pass will be favoured over pages which are comparably lightly used in the second pass, as they have higher frequency counters.
 This results in poor performance.
 Other common scenarios exist where NFU will perform similarly, such as an OS boot-up.
 Thankfully, a similar and better algorithm exists, and its description follows.

 The not frequently used page-replacement algorithm generates fewer page faults than the least recently used page replacement algorithm when the page table contains null pointer values.